PXLRoboticsLab/SIFT-Detection-and-Rotation/README.md

 # SIFT-Detection-and-Rotation

-This is a simple python writen program.
+This is a simple python program.
 You will be able to detect objects and rotate the image at the center of the object so that the detected object will end up horizontal.

 ## Getting Started